 One of his first endeavors was creating and producing, “North Shore Perspectives” a magazine show for Continental Cablevision.
 The award-winning show covered cultural and historical events on the North Shore of Boston, airing on cable TV stations in 25 communities.

 In addition, he was a disc jockey at WNSH radio in Salem, MA, spinning 50’s and 60’s music.
 He then worked his way up to the stations morning drive-time slot as the announcer for a news magazine show.
-He's also hosted at public affairs program at 104.9 FM in Beverly, MA.
+He's also hosted a public affairs program at 104.9 FM in Beverly, MA.

 James also worked as an announcer at WHIO in Dayton, Ohio.
-And for a few summers he was the field announcer for Myopia Polo in South Hamilton, MA.